falk0069/sony-pm-alt/README.md

 3. Run: gphoto2 --port ptpip:192.168.1.222 --summary  #Update IP accordingly
 Note: First time will probably fail since the GUID will be wrong
 4. Update the ~/.gphoto/settings that should now exist and replace with correct GUID
-5. Run the gphoto command again <br>
+5. Run the gphoto command again
 ```

-<b>If you have version 2.5.9 or greater, you shouldn't need to download and compile</b>
+<b>If you have version 2.5.9 or greater, you shouldn't need to do the following downloading and compiling sections</b>

-DOWNLOAD SOURCE FOR LIBGPHOTO2 and GPHOTO2:
+DOWNLOAD SOURCE FOR LIBGPHOTO2 and GPHOTO2 (shouldn't be needed anymore):
 -------------------------------------------------------------------
 ###Here are three methods for downloading libgphoto2: <br>
 1) The bleeding edge version is located on github: https://github.com/gphoto/libgphoto2/archive/master.zip <br>